 - Car ID: displays the selected cars ID number.
-Valid from 1 to 8. - Online Status: displays ON if the car is online and broadcasting on the group network, otherwise it reads OFF. - Master Status: displays [M] if the car is acting as the master dispatcher for the group. - Class and Mode of Operation: displays the cars class of operation as a single letter abbreviation, followed by the mode of operation. - In Group Status: displays IN GRP if the car is in group and currently accepting hall calls. - ISR Flags: a flag is displayed depending on the status of the car. - If the car is idle and able to perform a direction change, the "I" displays instead of ".". - If the car is stopped or decelerating, the "S" displays instead of ".". - If the car door reopening is blocked in preparation for a run, the "R" displays instead of ".". - Current Landing: displays the car's current landing number, preceded by C-. - Destination Landing: displays the car's destination landing number, preceded by D-. - Reachable Landing: displays the car's estimated closest reachable landing number, preceded by R-.
-This landing is calculated based on the cars ability to slow down with current Digital S-curve Technology TM (U.S. Patent Pending) values. - Motion Status: displays the car's motion status.
+Valid from 1 to 8. - Online Status: displays ON if the car is online and broadcasting on the group network, otherwise it reads OFF. - Master Status: displays [M] if the car is acting as the master dispatcher for the group. - Class and Mode of Operation: displays the cars class of operation as a single letter abbreviation, followed by the mode of operation. - In Group Status: displays IN GRP if the car is in group and currently accepting hall calls. - ISR Flags: a flag is displayed depending on the status of the car. - If the car is idle and able to perform a direction change, the "I" displays instead of ".". - If the car is stopped or decelerating, the "S" displays instead of ".". - If the car door reopening is blocked in preparation for a run, the "R" displays instead of ".". - Current Landing: displays the car's current landing number, preceded by C-. - Destination Landing: displays the car's destination landing number, preceded by D-. - Reachable Landing: displays the car's estimated closest reachable landing number, preceded by R-. - Motion Status: displays the car's motion status.
 If the car is not moving up (M-UP) or moving down (M-DN), then the car motion displays M-ST.